ZhgChg.Li

 getFieldRow(sheet, name) {

-const firstColumnRowsRange = sheet.getRange(1, 1, sheet.getLastRow(), 1); // Get the data range of the first column
+const firstColumnRowsRange = sheet.getRange(1, 1, sheet.getLastRow(), 1); // Get the first column (field) data range

 const foundIndex = firstColumnRows.findIndex((firstColumnRow) => firstColumnRow[0] == name);